zzsfornlp/zmsp/msp2/docs/srl_span/readme.md

 ### For Comparing Span Extraction Methods for SRL

-Hi, this describes our implementation for our paper: "Comparing Span Extraction Methods for Semantic Role Labeling".
+Hi, this describes our implementation for our SPNLP-21 paper: "Comparing Span Extraction Methods for Semantic Role Labeling".

-Please refer to the paper for more details: [TODO]()
+Please refer to the paper for more details: [[paper]](https://aclanthology.org/2021.spnlp-1.8/) [[bib]](https://aclanthology.org/2021.spnlp-1.8.bib)

 ### Repo

-When we were carrying out our experiments for this work, we used the repo at this commit [TODO]().
+When we were carrying out our experiments for this work, we used the repo at this commit [`here`](https://github.com/zzsfornlp/zmsp/commit/0f346045a8c14c5eab94587ed662f6020f5ce3b2).
 In later versions of this repo, there may be slight changes (for example, default hyper-parameter change or hyper-parameter name change).

 Clone this repo: